-Automobility Concepts, Watford & Hemel Hempstead
+Auto Mobility Concepts, Watford & Hemel Hempstead

-Watford Telephone: 01923 804142
+- Telephone: 01923 804142

-Watford Address: 172 High Street, Watford, WD17 2EG
+- Address: 172 High Street, Watford, WD17 2EG

-Hemel Hempstead Telephone: 01442 242850
+- Telephone: 01442 242850

 Assistive Technology in Hertfordshire

-Local Council Assistive Technology
+Dacorum Borough Council Assistive Technology

-If you live in your own property or rent from a landlord you can arrange for telecare services from Herts Careline.
+If you live in your own property or rent from a landlord, you can arrange for telecare services from Herts Careline.
 Herts Careline is a not-for-profit service organised by the North Herts District Council.

-There is also the Herts Bernie, which is a portable pendant and location service.
-Your relative can press its SOS button if they need help, and a text message with their location on a map will be sent to their designated family/friend responder, as well as to Herts Careline, who can provide 24/7 help.
+There is also the Home & Away Pendant, which is a portable location service.
+Your relative can press its “SOS button” if they need help, which will send a text message of their location to a designated family or friend responder, as well as to Herts Careline, who can provide 24/7 help.